exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/installation/online/ansible_execution_agent/setup.rst.txt

     $ chmod 755 ./setup.sh

-対話での問い合わせ事項
+Interactive items
 ----------------------

-- エージェントのバージョン情報
+- Agent's version information
-- サービス名
+- Service name
-- ソースコードのインストール先
+- Source code installat destination
-- データの保存先
+- Data storage destination
-- 使用するAnsible-builder、Ansible-runnerについて
+- Ansible-builder and Ansible-runner
-- 接続先のITAの接続情報（URL、ORGANIZATION_ID、WORKSPACE_ID、REFRESH_TOKEN）
+- Connection destination ITA's connection information（URL、ORGANIZATION_ID、WORKSPACE_ID、REFRESH_TOKEN）

-Ansible Execution Agentのインストール
+Install Ansible Execution Agent
 -------------------------------------

-| setup.shを実行し、後述する対話事項に沿って進めてください。
+| Run setup.sh and follow the instructions.

 .. code-block:: bash

     $ ./setup.sh install

-1. | エージェントのインストールモードを聞かれるので、指定してください。
+1. | The user will be asked about the agent's installation mode.
+Specify which mode to use.
-   | 1: 必要なモジュールのインストール、サービスのソースコードのインストール、サービスの登録・起動を行います。
+   | 1: Installs required modules and source code for the service(s), and register and executes service
-   | 2: 追加でサービスの登録・起動を行います。
+   | 2: Registers and executes additional services.
-   | 3: envファイルを指定して、サービスの登録・起動を行います。
+   | 3: Specify env file and registers/executes servicse.
-   | ※ 2.3については、1が実行されている前提になります。
+   | ※ Mode 2 and 3 requires that 1 is already executed.

 .. code-block:: bash